tremor-rs/tremor-www-docs/docs/operations/configuration.md

 The following files are looked for:

 - `/etc/tremor/logger.yaml` a [log4rs](https://docs.rs/log4rs/*/log4rs/) configuration file to control logging in tremor.
 - `/etc/tremor/config/*.trickle` all files will be loaded as trickle pipelines - trickle pipelines are always loaded before yaml configuration!
 The file name in this case (the part before `.trickle`) is the pipeline id which you can use in places like the binding configuration.
+The `#!config id = "name"` preprocessor directive can be used to overwrite the naming.
 - `/etc/tremor/config/*.yaml` all files will be loaded as configuration files and evaluated in order (so mappings cannot refer to artefacts in later files!) - NOTE: defining pipelines in yaml is deprecated and trickle pipelines should be used.

 ## Static or Bootstrap deployments